0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

 - Try the live editor demo with a template document

-- Read about building a template system for the full fill-and-generate workflow
+- Read about building a template system for the fill-and-generate workflow

 - See the React integration guide if you're starting from scratch